Intermediate 5K Training Plan

 Heart Rate: If you have access to a heart rate monitor then use this device to stay in the correct range and intensity level shown in the training schedule for a given day.

 Cross-Training: Include activities other than running and walking in your training plan.
 If you are completely new to exercise, then you may want to wait until weeks 4 or 5 to add in cross-training workouts.
 If you are already active 3 to 4 days per week, then start the cross-training as scheduled in the plan.
 Examples of activities for cross-training may include cycling, elliptical, rowing, strength training, swimming, or yoga.
 Cross-training will help to reduce the impact on your body and reduce the risk of injury from running.
 Cross-training can also speed up recovery time between running workouts.
-If you are ever feeling to fatigued or sore from running, then you may want to consider taking an occasional cross-training day as an extra day of rest.
+If you are ever feeling too fatigued or sore from running, then you may want to consider taking an occasional cross-training day as an extra day of rest.

 Strength Training: A form of cross-training, strength training can be a great way to increase lean muscle and boost metabolism while at rest.
-Strength training can be completed using body-weight, free-weights, resistance bands, weight machines, or classes such as Pilates, Yoga, or Cross-Fit.
-Include exercises for upper body, core, back, and lower body.
-Warm-up with a run/walk for 5 to 10 minutes.
+Strength training can be completed using body weight, free weights, resistance bands, weight machines, or classes such as Pilates, Yoga, or CrossFit.
+Include exercises for the upper body, core, back, and lower body.
+Warm up with a run/walk for 5 to 10 minutes.
 If you are new to strength training, then start with 1 set of each exercise for 12-15 repetitions.
 The goal is to work your muscles to fatigue or until you can no longer maintain proper form during the exercise.
 Continue with 1 set of each exercise for weeks 1 through 3, then progress gradually over a few weeks to 2-4 sets of each exercise for 8-15 repetitions.

 Flexibility: Stretch lightly after every warm-up and cool-down period.
 Stretching will help improve flexibility, increase circulation, speed up recovery, and reduce the risk of injury.

-Easy Effort: Easy pace/effort is considered at or slightly above what you can maintain a conversation, 65-75% of maximum heart rate, and 6-7 on the Perceived Effort scale.
+Easy Run: Easy pace/effort is considered at or slightly above what you can maintain a conversation, 65-75% of maximum heart rate, and 6-7 on the Perceived Effort scale.

 Long Run Effort: The key to developing endurance is the long run, progressively increasing in distance each weekend.
-The long run should be done at a pace/effort that you can easily maintain a conversation throughout the run.
+The long run should be done at a pace/effort so that you can easily maintain a conversation throughout the run.
 Work on running with an even pace/effort from start to finish of the long run.
+Be sure to recover properly after a long run as well so that you can get right back to training in the next day or week.

-Racing: Consider adding a 5K test race in week 4.
+Racing: Consider adding test races throughout your training plan, especially if your goals are time-oriented.
 This race will allow you to familiarize yourself more with running in a structured event.
 If you can’t find a race during this week, feel free to modify the schedule around what races are available.

 Adaptability: Don’t be afraid to move the workouts from day to day and week to week.
-This training plan is merely a guide to help you complete a 5K.
+This training plan is merely a guide to help you complete your desired race distance.
 Be consistent with your training, and the overall details won’t matter.
 Listen to your body and progress as your fitness allows you to progress.